 Venture Mòr is the newly established social enterprise wholly owned by parent charity, Venture Trust.
-The organisation comprises: an outdoor activity company providing adventure holidays across the Highlands; a large hub in the form of Hartfield House hostel in Applecross, and; a pledge to provide a springboard into the world of work for disadvantaged young adults.
+The organisation comprises: wilderness therapy programmes, health & wellbeing breaks, Duke of Edinburgh Awards scheme, and; a large hub in the form of Hartfield House, our 4 star hostel in Applecross.

-So, when you book your holiday, your expedition, your yoga retreat or your accommodation with us, you are giving your support to a very worthwhile charity that has the outdoors at its very heart.
+So, when you book your a place on our Wilderness Therapy programme, Duke of Edinburgh, a wellbeing break or accommodation at our hostel, you are giving your support to a very worthwhile charity that has the outdoors at its very heart.
 To learn more about Venture Trust, please visit the website www.venturetrust.org.uk

 Mike is Head of Operations at Venture Mòr.
 He has joined us from the Prince's Trust, prior to that Mike worked for Fairbridge which was a sister charity to Venture Trust.
 Mike has 19 years working in the field, at sea and managing teams delivering personal development programmes for disadvantaged groups and individuals who need belief and a positive intervention to regain control of their lives.

 Andy has been working in the outdoor industry for over ten years.
 His career began in the Lake District where he graduated with a degree in outdoor leadership.
 Since then he has worked for some of the most well-known organisations in the outdoor adventure industry.